 This study assesses the role of input subsidies in improving the climate smartness of dairy production in the Tanzanian southern highlands.
-The study follows the lead of other recent studies assessing the potential for reducing land occupation in the livestock sector in East Africa (e.g. Bosire et al., 2016), and aims to quantify the potential for improved efficiency in the dairy sector to reduce land occupation and offset emissions through reduced forest disturbance.
+The study follows the lead of other recent studies assessing the potential for reducing land occupation in the livestock sector in East Africa (e.g. Bosire et al., 2016), and aims to quantify the potential for improved efficiency in the dairy sector to reduce demand of additional land and offset emissions through reduced forest disturbance.
 This approach is needed as deforestation and forest degradation represent the largest emissions source in Tanzania (Carter et al., 2015), and is primarily driven by subsistence agriculture (Hosonuma et al., 2012).
-A mathematical programming model is used to assess ex ante the influence of changes in feed prices, prices of improved replacement animals, and the interest rate on loans taken out for investments in dairy production on dairy production, herd sizes, and land occupation for smallholder dairy producers.
+A mathematical programming model is used to assess ex ante the influence of changes in feed prices, prices of improved replacement animals, and the interest rate on loans taken out for investments in dairy production, herd sizes, and land occupation for smallholder dairy producers.
 The study focusses on these types of input support interventions as previous literature in Tanzania has highlighted feeding, adoption of improved breeds, and financial access as three important factors for increasing the climate smartness of livestock production (Shikuku et al., 2017).
 Further, input support represents the centrepiece of national development strategies in the livestock sector, which has the main purpose of increasing food security, stakeholder’s incomes, and contribution to the national economy (LSDP, 2011, vi).
-The research question to be addressed is to what extent achieving declines in absolute emissions, concurrent with growth in milk production and household welfare indicators, is possible, considering the potential for reduced land occupation to offset emissions from dairy production.
-The framework therefore provides needed insight into the trade-offs associated with reconciling dairy sector development initiatives with competing goals of climate change mitigation.
+The research questions to be addressed are

+Can reductions in absolute GHG emissions, concurrent with growth in milk production be achieved?

+What are the household welfare implications of growth in milk production and emissions reductions?

+What is the potential to intensify land use to prevent expansion of agricultural land driven by demand of dairy feeds?

+The modelling framework therefore provides insight into the trade-offs associated with reconciling dairy sector development initiatives with competing goals of climate change mitigation.

 Methods